-FACTS

-WHAT DOES BNY MELLON INVESTMENT SERVICING TRUST COMPANY DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES BNY MELLON INVESTMENT DO WITH YOUR PERSONAL INFORMATIC Rev. September 11, 2012 - NAF Why?

-Why?

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?

-The types of personal information we collect and share depend on the product or service you have with us.
-This information can include:

-- Social Security number

-- Account balances

-- Transaction history

-- Account transactions

-- Retirement assets

-When you are no longer our customer, we continue to share your information as described in this notice.

-How?

-All financial companies need to share customers' personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers' personal information; the reasons BNY Mellon Investment Servicing Trust Company chooses to share; and whether you can limit this sharing.

-Reasons we can share your personal information Does BNY Mellon Investment Servicing Trust Company share?
-Can you limit this sharing?
-For our everyday business purposes- such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes- to offer our products and services to you No No For joint marketing with other financial companies No No For our affiliates' everyday business purposes-information about your transactions and experiences Yes No For our affiliates' everyday business purposes-information about your creditworthiness No No For our affiliates to market to you No No For nonaffiliates to market to you No No
+The types of personal information we cous.
+Social Security number Account balances Transaction history Account transactions Retirement assets When you are no longer our customer, whether the security is a security of the se How?
+All financial companies need to share cu In the section below, we list the reasons information; the reasons BNY Mellon Inv whether you can limit this sharing. financial companies can share th eir customers' personal Reasons we car n share your personal information Does BNY Mellon Investment Servicing Trust Company share?
+Can you limit this sharing? such as to proc account(s), res ay business purposes- ess your transactions, maintain your pond to court orders and legal or report to credit bureaus Yes No For our market to offer our pro ing purposes- oducts and services to you No No For joint marketing with other financial companies No No es' everyday business purposes- out your transactions and experiences Yes No es' everyday business purposes- out your creditworthiness No No For our affiliate es to market to you No No For nonaffiliates to market to you No No

+Rev. September 11, 2012 - NAF

 Questions?
+Call 855-649-0623

+Page 2

-Call 855-649-0623 Page 2 Who we are Who is providing this notice?
-BNY Mellon Investment Servicing Trust Company, custodian for self- directed savings and retirement accounts, such as Individual Retirement Accounts, Qualified Plans and 403(b)(7) Plans, and for mutual fund Wrap Product and Global Cash Portal accounts
+Who we are

+Who is providing this notice?
+BNY Mellon Investment Servicing Trust Company, custodian for self- directed savings and retirement accounts, such as Individual

+Retirement Accounts, Qualified Plans and 403(b)(7) Plans, and for mutual fund Wrap Product and Global Cash Portal accounts

 What we do How does BNY Mellon Investment Servicing Trust Company protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How does BNY Mellon Investment Servicing Trust Company collect my personal information?
-We collect your personal information, for example, when you Why can't I limit all sharing?
+We collect your personal information, for example, when you Open an account or deposit funds Make deposits or withdrawals from your account Provide account information Give us your contact information Show your government-issued ID We also collect your personal information from affiliates or other companies.
+Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes- information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies. • BNY Mellon Investment Servicing Trust Company does not share information with nonaffiliates so they can market to you.
-Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. • BNY Mellon Investment Servicing Trust Company doesn't jointly market.
+They can be financial and nonfinancial companies.
+BNY Mellon Investment Servicing Trust Company does not share information with nonaffiliates so they can market to you.
+Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
+BNY Mellon Investment Servicing Trust Company doesn't jointly market.